tonyelhabr/bdb2021/README.md

 leading to an interception and a relatively clear path towards the opposing end zone.

-(Personally, I’ve always thought that pick plays are harder to defend than your average play, and that man coverage is likely worse than zone against pick plays.)
+(I’ve always thought that pick plays are harder to defend than your average play, and that man coverage is likely worse than zone against pick plays.)

 ## Outline